 Rotavirus vaccine is an oral vaccine, given in the mouth to swallow.
 It is not given by injection.
 It will not prevent all diarrhea or vomiting, but it is very good at preventing these symptoms when they are caused by rotavirus.
 The vaccine is about 98% effective in preventing severe rotavirus and about 74% of those getting the vaccine do not get rotavirus diarrhea at all.

 The vaccine is routinely recommended to begin between 6 and 12 weeks of age.
-It is given as a 3 dose series:
+It is given as a 2 or 3 dose series:

 1st Dose: 2 months of age